How To Poach Chicken Breasts

 - Check the chicken every 8 minutes with an instant-read thermometer until it registers an internal temperature of 165°F in the thickest part of the meat.

 Cook time 10 minutes to 15 minutes

 skinless chicken breasts (bone-in or boneless)

 Aromatics: smashed garlic, bay leaf, 1 teaspoon peppercorns, sliced ginger, fresh herbs, thinly sliced onions, or any other flavorings

-- Place the chicken and aromatics in a pot: Arrange the chicken in a single layer on the bottom of the pot.
-It's fine if they overlap a little, but they cook more evenly if they are in a single layer.
-Scatter the salt and aromatics over top.
+Arrange the chicken in a single layer on the bottom of the saucepan or pot large enough for them to sit mostly in a single layer.
+(It's fine if they overlap a little.)
+Sprinkle the salt and aromatics over chicken.

-- Bring the water to a boil: Place the pot of chicken on the stovetop over medium-high heat.
-Bring the water to a boil.
+Bring to a boil over medium-high heat.
 You'll see some white scummy foam collecting on the surface as the water comes to a boil — if you'll be using the poaching liquid for a soup or other recipe, you can skim this off; otherwise, it's fine to leave it.

-- Remove from the poaching liquid: Remove the chicken from the poaching liquid and place it on a cutting board.
+Transfer the chicken from the poaching liquid to a plate or clean cutting board.

 Poached chicken can be served hot, room temperature, or cool.
 It can also be served whole, or it can be sliced or shredded as per your recipe.
 If you cooked your chicken with the bones, you can pull or cut away the bones, return them to the pot with the poaching liquid, and simmer until the liquid is reduced.
 Once strained, this is a quick chicken broth that can be used for soups or rice.